-The three categories of funds in the endowment and similar fund groups are as follows:
+The two categories of funds in the endowment fund groups are as follows:

 - a.
-True endowment funds are those for which donors or other external agencies have stipulated under the terms of the gift instrument creating the fund that the principal of the fund is not expendable that is, it is to remain inviolate in perpetuity and is to be invested for the purpose of producing present and future income, which may be expended or added to the principal. - b.
-Term endowment funds are like endowment funds except that all or part of the principal may be used after a stated period of time or upon the occurrence of a certain event as set forth by the donor or source. - c.
-Quasi-endowment funds (funds functioning as endowment) are funds that the governing board of the institution, rather than a donor or other external agency, has determined are to be retained and invested.
-The principal as well as the income may be totally utilized at the discretion of the governing board.
+True endowment funds are those for which donors or other external agencies have stipulated under the terms of the gift instrument creating the fund that the principal of the fund is not expendable - that is, it is to remain inviolate in perpetuity and is to be invested for the purpose of producing present and future income, which may be expended or added to the principal. - b.
+Term endowment funds are like endowment funds except that all or part of the principal may be used after a stated period of time or upon the occurrence of a certain event as set forth by the donor or source.